The Wasatch 100 runner tracking system is made up of a packet radio network, with equipment installed specifically in support of the Wasatch 100.

 One node on Clayton Peak connects 1200 baud traffic to the finish line via 3G cell phone service.

 Each checkpoint has reasonable access to one of the nodes.
 The Clayton Peak nodes provide the primary radio access for the finish line station and are essential for the operation of the system.
 For this reason, two nodes physically separated by about half a mile are installed to provide redundancy.
 Each Clayton Peak node connects to the finish line on a separate UHF frequency.
-The LEWIS node is out of range of the finish line station and relays all traffic via the CLAY1 node.

 System software, except for the packet node software in the node TNCs, is located on the system computer at the finish line.
 Checkpoint packet stations use any terminal software capable of handling ASCII text.
 The system program consists of a packet engine capable of multiple simultaneous connections coupled with a database management, display, and control program written in Delphi running on a Windows computer.
 The database is shared with other terminals on a LAN at the finish line which provides display and entry screens for the voice operators, and a system that provides web access to the data.